 Organize and rebalance your accounts

+Now that you’ve found your old 401k plans, it’s time for a review.
 After years of neglect, your forgotten retirement accounts may not be properly balanced.
 This means there may be too much emphasis on one type of investment, or not enough on another.

 If you plan to keep the IRA or company plan open, you may want to consider diversification, so there’s the right amount in stocks, bonds, U.S. investments or international exposure that’s appropriate for your investment goals and risk tolerance.

 You’ll need to check each account individually at first.
 However, if you can list them all in one place, you’ll see how your combined investment diversification stands up.
 An online tracking service can continue to monitor your accounts, possibly flagging you if you need to consider rebalancing again.
-(Please remember, application of asset allocation and diversification concepts does not assure a profit or protect against loss in a declining market.
+(Please remember, application of asset allocation and diversification concepts do not assure a profit or protect against loss in a declining market.
 It is possible to lose money by investing in securities.)

-Online tracking services can’t do the rebalancing for you, however; you’ll have to go to each individual account to manage the rebalancing.
+Online tracking services can’t do the rebalancing for you, you’ll have to go to each individual account to manage the rebalancing.
 And if the diversification seems off but it’s not time for you to rebalance, you’ll have to look at each individual account to determine which one may be out of balance the most.

 Decide if you should roll over